Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Snap`
    :Hotkey:    :kbd:`Shift-S`

-Keyframes can be snapped to different properties by using the *Snap Keys* command.
+Keyframes can be snapped to different properties by using the *Snap Keys* tool.

 Current Frame
    Snap the selected keyframes to the *Playhead*.